shoeheng/dbmle/counting-defiers-pkg/README.md

 - sum exactly to *n*, and
 - have nonnegative counts.

-Empirically, we find that the maximum $\ell_\inf$ distance between the the true MLE and the highest likelihood Fréchet corner increases at a rate just under $O(\sqrt{n})$ (barring MLEs that consist only of always takers and never takers or compliers and defiers).
-Accordingly, the cube’s half-width (`delta`) scales at the rate $\sqrt{n}$, ensuring the search is both fast and likeliy covers the true MLE.
+Empirically, we find that the maximum $\ell_\inf$ distance between the the true MLE and the highest likelihood Fréchet corner increases at a rate just around $O(\sqrt{n})$ (barring MLEs that consist only of always takers and never takers or compliers and defiers).
+Accordingly, the cube’s half-width (`delta`) scales at the rate $0.3n^{0.58}$, a scale emprically decided by fitting a power law relating the maximum $\ell_\inf$ distance to the sample size, ensuring the search is both fast and likeliy covers the true MLE.
 Each candidate’s log-likelihood is evaluated, and the algorithm keeps all points within a small numerical tolerance of the best value.

 ### Edge Expansion